Algorithmic Monoculture and Social Welfare

 To instantiate the ideas introduced thus far, we'll focus on the case of algorithmic hiring, where recruiters make decisions based in part on scores or recommendations provided by data-driven algorithms.
 In this setting, we'll propose and analyze a stylized model of algorithmic hiring with which we can begin to investigate the effects of algorithmic monoculture.

-Informally, we can think of a simplified hiring process as follows: rank all of the candidates (see Figure~\ref{fig:koru}) and select the first available one.
+Informally, we can think of a simplified hiring process as follows: rank all of the candidates and select the first available one.
 We suppose that each firm has two options to form this ranking: either develop their own, private ranking (which we will refer to as using a ``human evaluator''), or use an algorithmically produced ranking.
 We assume that there is a single vendor of algorithmic rankings, so all firms choosing to use the algorithm receive the same ranking.
-The firms proceed sequentially, each hiring their favorite remaining candidate according to the ranking they're using---human-generated or algorithmic.
-Thus, the we can frame the effects of monoculture as follows: are firms better off using the more accurate, common algorithm, or should they instead employ their own less accurate, but private, evaluations?
+The firms proceed in a random order, each hiring their favorite remaining candidate according to the ranking they're using---human-generated or algorithmic (see Figure~\ref{fig:example} for an example).
+Thus, we can frame the effects of monoculture as follows: are firms better off using the more accurate, common algorithm, or should they instead employ their own less accurate, but private, evaluations?

 In what follows, we'll introduce a formal model of evaluation and selection, using it to analyze a setting in which firms seek to hire candidates.